xzxmath/xzxmath.github.io/hobbies.md

 <img src="/images/paint2.JPG">
 <img src="/images/paint3.JPG">
 </div>
 <br>I previously enjoyed swimming, skiing, drawing and soft brush calligraphy.
 However, all of them are waiting for me to pick up at present.
-Pictures above are the painting I drawn when I was a kid.
+Pictures above are the paintings I drawn when I was a kid.
+They're quite abstract, indeed.

 ## My Love